Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 [Divider]({{ "/docs/components/divider" | relative_url }}) is a thin line that groups content in lists and layouts.

+## Features

+### DataGrid

+Just as in previous releases, DataGrid has received many new features.
+Without going into too many detail I will just mention some of the larger ones.

+- The first one to mention is the ability to sort multiple columns at once.
+Previously this was not possible due the limitations in mono runtime(used by web assembly).
+- Next on the list is the support for [aggregate columns]({{ "/docs/extensions/datagrid#aggregates-1" | relative_url }}).
+It has all of the standard functions like Sum, Average, Min, Max, and Count.
+Full list of supported functions with the usage example can be found on the [DataGrid]({{ "/docs/extensions/datagrid" | relative_url }}) page.
+- Added some new templates for previous and next pagination buttons.
+- New styling properties to allow custom classes and styles for rows, cells, header and filter.
+- Option to define [custom filtering]({{ "/docs/extensions/datagrid#custom-filtering-1" | relative_url }}) across multiple columns.

 ## List of Features and Bug Fixes

 - [#612](https://github.com/stsrki/Blazorise/issues/612) Make BaseAutocomplete.CurrentSearch